phastmike/gdx/README.md

 ## First use

-* User must set their callsign (default NOCALL) before connecting to any node
+* User must set its callsign (default NOCALL) before connecting to any node